CampaignChain/campaignchain-docs/package/campaignchain_google_analytics.rst

 Before you can use Google Analytics data within CampaignChain, an OAuth app must be created in Google:

 #.
+Go to https://code.google.com/apis/console/ and create a new project if you
+   did not do so yet.
+#.
+Go to https://console.developers.google.com/apis/library, search for these
+   APIs and enable them: `Analytics API`, `Google+ API`
+#.
 Go to https://console.developers.google.com/apis/credentials, click on
    *Create credentials* and select *OAuth client ID*.
 #.
 On the next page, select *Web application*.